Azure/bicep-types-az/generated/postgresql/microsoft.dbforpostgresql/2020-02-14-preview/types.md

 ## StorageProfile
 ### Properties
 * **backupRetentionDays**: int: Backup retention days for the server.
-* **geoRedundantBackup**: 'Disabled' | 'Enabled': A value indicating whether Geo-Redundant backup is enabled on the server.
+* **geoRedundantBackup**: 'Disabled' | 'Enabled' | string: A value indicating whether Geo-Redundant backup is enabled on the server.
 * **storageMB**: int: Max storage allowed for a server.

 ## ServerPropertiesTags